awsdocs/iam-user-guide/doc_source/id_roles_create_for-user_externalid.md

 For example, let's say that you decide to hire a third\-party company called Example Corp to monitor your AWS account and help optimize costs\.
 In order to track your daily spending, Example Corp needs to access your AWS resources\.
 Example Corp also monitors many other AWS accounts for other customers\.

 Do not give Example Corp access to an IAM user and its long\-term credentials in your AWS account\.
 Instead, use an IAM role and its temporary security credentials\.
-An IAM role provides a mechanism to allow a third party to access your AWS resources without needing to share long\-term credentials \(for example, an IAM user's access key\)\.
+An IAM role provides a mechanism to allow a third party to access your AWS resources without needing to share long\-term credentials \(such as an IAM user access key\)\.

 You can use an IAM role to establish a trusted relationship between your AWS account and the Example Corp account\.
 After this relationship is established, a member of the Example Corp account can call the AWS Security Token Service [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API to obtain temporary security credentials\.
 The Example Corp members can then use the credentials to access AWS resources in your account\.